langeeri/trnsys-plc-middleware/README.md

 such as the host address, port number, and register information.
 Four ModBus servers are defined here as examples.

 ## Configuration
-The configuration for Modbus servers should be specified inside server_configs.py in SERVER_CONFIGS list.
-This list includes dictionaries with details such as the host, port, registers, and input indexes for each server.

 > [!CAUTION]
 > Since this is Python, the indexing is zero-based.

+The configuration for Modbus servers should be specified inside `server_configs.py` in SERVER_CONFIGS list.
+This list includes dictionaries with details such as the host, port, registers, and input indexes for each server.

+The server is specified with the following parameters:
+- **host**: The IP address of the server.
+- **port**: The port number.
+- **rw_registers**: The read-write registers.
-The server is specified like this, where host is the IP adress of the server, port is self-explanatory, rw_registers are read-write registers, input_indexes are indexes of the variables defined inside the Type 3157 that should be written to the specified registers.
-Read registers are the ones that should be read and send back to TRNSYS.
+- **input_indexes**: Indexes of the variables defined inside Type 3157, which should be written to the specified registers.
+- **r_registers**: Registers that should be read and the data sent back to TRNSYS.

 ```python
 SERVER_CONFIGS = [